A Study of Prucalopride For Functional Constipation in Children and Teenagers

 Time Frame

-Part A: Average Change From Baseline in Number of Spontaneous Bowel Movements (SBMs) per Week
+Part A: Change From Baseline in Average Number of Weekly Number of Spontaneous Bowel Movements (SBMs) at Week 12

-Spontaneous bowel movements is defined as a bowel movement that is not preceded within a period of 24 hours by the intake of rescue medication.
-The average change from baseline in number of SBMs per week derived from the (diary) data over 12 weeks, in toilet-trained participants who are at least 3 years of age collected during the placebo-controlled part (Part A) will be assessed.
+Spontaneous bowel movement was defined as a bowel movement that was not preceded within a period of 24 hours by the intake of rescue medication.
+The average change from baseline in number of SBMs per week derived from the (e-diary) data, in toilet-trained participants who were at least 3 years of age collected during the placebo-controlled part (Part A) was assessed.

-Time Frame: From start of study treatment up to follow-up (52 weeks)
+Time Frame: From first dose of study drug up to Week 52

-An adverse event (AE) is defined as any untoward medical occurrence in a clinical investigation participant administered a pharmaceutical product and that did not necessarily have a causal relationship with this treatment.
-A TEAE is defined as any event emerging or manifesting at or after the initiation of treatment with an IP or medicinal product or any existing event that worsens in either intensity or frequency following exposure to the IP or medicinal product.
-A SAE was any untoward medical occurrence (whether considered to be related to investigational product or not) that at any dose: results in death, is life-threatening, requires inpatient hospitalization or prolongation of existing hospitalization, results in persistent or significant disability/incapacity, is a congenital abnormality/birth defect, is an important medical event.
-TEAEs with serious, non-serious, related, non-related will be assessed.
+An adverse event (AE) was defined as any untoward medical occurrence in a clinical investigation participant administered a pharmaceutical product that did not necessarily have a causal relationship with this treatment.
+A TEAE was defined as any event emerging or manifesting at or after the initiation of treatment with an investigational product (IP) or medicinal product or any existing event that worsens in either intensity or frequency following exposure to the IP or medicinal product.
+A serious adverse event (SAE) was any untoward medical occurrence (whether considered to be related to investigational product or not) that at any dose: results in death, is life-threatening, requires inpatient hospitalization or prolongation of existing hospitalization, results in persistent or significant disability/incapacity, is a congenital abnormality/birth defect, is an important medical event.

-From start of study treatment up to follow-up (52 weeks)
+From first dose of study drug up to Week 52

-Number of Participants With Clinically Significant Changes in Clinical Laboratory Parameters, Electrocardiogram (ECG), Vital Signs and Physical Examination
+Parts A and B: Number of Participants With Clinically Significant Abnormalities in Clinical Laboratory Parameters

-Time Frame: From start of study treatment up to Week 12 and 48
+Time Frame: From first dose of study drug up to Week 52

-From start of study treatment up to Week 12 and 48
+From first dose of study drug up to Week 52

 Secondary Outcome Measures